What does a coffee exporter do?

 A coffee exporter is usually based in the producing country.
 Their role is to prepare coffee for export: milling, sorting, quality checks, government approvals, and shipping preparation.

 A coffee importer operates closer to the market side.
 Importers manage the journey from customs clearance onwards—warehousing, quality follow-up, financing, and customer service to roasters.
 Sometimes a company operates in both roles.
 A quality-driven importer often plays an active role in quality control and building long-term relationships directly at origin—with cooperatives, farmers, or washing stations.
-But broadly speaking, exporters focus on the origin side of the supply chain, while importers focus on the destination.
+But broadly speaking, exporters focus on the coffee origin side of the supply chain, while importers focus on the destination.

 Where Nordic Approach fits in